-After you install Microsoft security update 896358 (MS05-026), Web applications that use the HTML Help ActiveX control (HHCTRL) to enable cross-frame navigation may not work correctly.
-The content that should be displayed in a different frame may be displayed in the same frame that contains the HTML Help ActiveX control.
+After you install security update 896358, content that should be displayed in a different frame is displayed in the frame that contains the HTML Help ActiveX control

 Note This issue is relevant only if the registry has been modified so that URLs or Microsoft Internet Explorer security zones are authorized to host the HHCTRL.
 Otherwise, the HHCTRL is disabled by security update 890175 (MS05-001).

 Note This article contains information that is supplemental to the following Microsoft Knowledge Base articles:

 Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 Consumers and non-enterprise customersTo re-enable cross-frame navigation, follow these steps:

 - Click Start, click Run, type regedit, and then click OK.

 - Locate and then right-click the following registry subkey: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\HTMLHelp\1.x\HHRestrictionsNote You must create the key if the key does not already exist.